 Dining in the central west end

 The Central West End has over 34 restaurants and bars and offers countless options for dining al fresco.
-Cafe Osage, located within Bowood Farms, is a popular brunch spot and features fresh vegetables and herbs grown directly on-site.
-Diners can enjoy a relaxing view of the garden courtyard or sit outside among the plants.
-Brasserie by Niche offers diners a French sidewalk bistro experience and is wildly popular during great weather.
+One of the more popular spots for brunch is Bowood by Niche located within the Bowood Farms urban garden center.
+Diners can enjoy breakfast, lunch, or dinner with a relaxing view of the garden courtyard or sit outside among the plants.
+It provides the quintessential neighborhood vibe.
+Acclaimed restaurateur Gerard Craft offers diners a French sidewalk bistro experience at Brasserie by Niche.
 Newcomer Yellowbelly is an airy, modern gastropub with a tropical vibe dishing out island-inspired seafood & craft cocktails.
 Vicia, in the Cortex District of the CWE offers vegetable-forward, farmer-

 CULTURE in the central west end